cseickel/quest/README.md

 ### Notes :memo:

-- I chose to deploy this with the AWS CDK because I amost familiar with that mechanism and I happen to believe it's the best way to create infrastructure.
+- I chose to deploy this with the AWS CDK because I am most familiar with that mechanism and I believe it's the best way to create infrastructure.
 - I put the `SECRET_WORD` variable in parameter store so that I could avoid storing secrets in code.
 This is my usual practice.
 Also, because it is specified as a `secret` instead of an `environment` variable, it will not be visible in the web console either, it is only decrypted at runtime.
 - The requirements didn't specify creating a domain name, but who wants to lookup the randomly generated load balancer address?
 Not me.